scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 saavy and have transportation challenges.

 As a personal anecdote, when vaccinations were open to all people 65 and older, the author ventured to get my parents vaccinated.
-The process required periodic pinging of the appointment site for a vaccine supercenter.
+This experience was rather typical :cite:`letters_2021` The process required periodic pinging of the appointment site for a vaccine supercenter.
 This process took a week of constant trying until an appointment could be made.
 Beyond perisistence, it required observing the pattern of when batches of new appointments were made available.
 Needless to say seniors even those with some amount of technological saavy would have had extreme difficulty.

 To address this the Gary and Mary West PACE (WestPACE) center established a pop-up point of distribution (POD) for the COVID-19 vaccine :cite:`press`